 Neurological Nursing is a very challenging nursing specialty dealing with assessment, nursing diagnosis, and management of many neurological disorders for which nurses provide patient care.
 They are expected to work at health care clinics, hospitals and Intensive rehabilitation and brain injury units assisting complex Neuro surgeries, or with procedures in Neurointerventional Radiology and even in Clinic research areas.
 This includes trauma, brain injuries, stroke, seizures, tumours, headaches, infections, and aneurysms, as well as a host of other neurological complexities.

-The classic neuropathological signs of Cognitive disorders are amyloid plaques and neurofibrillary tangles.
+The classic Neuro pathological signs of Cognitive disorders are amyloid plaques and neurofibrillary tangles.
 Plaques consist largely of the protein fragment beta-amyloid.
 This fragment is produced from a "parent" molecule called amyloid precursor protein.
 Tangles consist of tau, a protein normally involved in maintaining the internal structure of the nerve cell.
 While tau is normally modified by phosphorylation, or the attachment of phosphate molecules, excessive phosphorylation appears to contribute to tangle formation and prevents the protein from carrying out its normal functions.
 Oxidative stress, or damage to cellular structures by toxic oxygen molecules called free radicals, is also regarded as a pathology characteristic of Alzheimer’s.
 Individuals with Alzheimer’s typically experience brain inflammation.
 Many of the oldest patients with Alzheimer’s show signs of cerebrovascular disease in addition to "classic" Alzheimer's neuropathology.

+When nerve cells in the brain are damaged, they can no longer send information to each other in the normal way.
+This causes changes in the person's behaviour and abilities.
 Individuals with a moderate-to-severe brain injury often have problems in basic cognitive (thinking) skills such as paying attention, concentrating, and remembering new information and events.
 They may think slowly, speak slowly and solve problems slowly and confused easily when normal routines are changed or when things become too noisy or hectic around them.
 They may have speech and language problems, such as trouble finding the right word or understanding others.
 After brain injury, a person may have trouble with all the complex cognitive activities necessary to be independent and competent in our complex world.
 The brain processes large amounts of complex information all the time that allows us to function independently in our daily lives.
-This activity is called executive function because it means being the executive or being in charge of one's own life.After brain injury, a person may have trouble with all the complex cognitive activities necessary to be independent and competent in our complex world.
-The brain processes large amounts of complex information all the time that allows us to function independently in our daily lives.
-This activity is called executive function because it means being the executive or being in charge of one's own life which include Acting more dependent on others, Emotional or mood swings, Lack of motivation, Aggression, Lack of self-awareness
+This activity is called executive function because it means being the executive or being in charge of one's own life.

 To understand the relationship between conscious mental states and brain activity, we must make progress in three distinct areas.
 To be conscious is to be awake (rather than in a dreamless sleep, or unconscious) and so we must understand the neural mechanisms associated with changes in level of consciousness.
 But when we are awake, our conscious states are individuated by their content, which has a particular subjective feel.
 We therefore need to understand the neural underpinnings of conscious content, and how such representations in the brain are distinguished from merely unconscious processing.
 And finally humans (and possibly some other animals) are self-aware and able to make introspective judgments about their perception and action.
 Understanding the neural correlates of such metacognitive ability is also required.